spencerdavidii/SQL-Injection-Lab/README.md

 403, 401, 405 → attack was blocked (WAF or security settings)
  500, 502, 504 → attack caused errors (possible SQLi or DoS attempt)

-### LETSDEFEND LAB: The Type of SQl Injection Attack That Occurred
+### LETSDEFEND LAB: Which SQl Injection Attack Occured in The Web logs?
 The SQl Injection that occurred in this lab was an in-band attack formeely known as classic.
 I realized the hacker followed a step-by-step process to break into the website by manipulating the database through a web form.
 When the hacker began at 08:35:14 timestamp, The attacker sent a request with "Id=527&submit=submit" to get a response.
 The hacker checked if the website would give an error.
 Since the 200 error code occurred, The attacker knows the website is vulernable to attack.